 The censer would also be attached to the golden altar of incense which was placed on the west side of the Holy Place of the sanctuary nearest to the Ark of the Covenant which was inside of the Most Holy Place.
 The Altar of incense was made of Shittim wood covered with pure gold.
-The gold tells us that this piece of sanctuary furniture had to be in the Holy Place due to it not being made of brass which would indicate its earthly position.
+The gold tells us that this piece of sanctuary furniture had to be in the Holy Place due to it not being made of gold which would indicate its heavenly position.
 This altar had four horns and it had a crown of gold around it indicating its connection to the royalty of God.
 (Exodus 37:25-28).

 The Altar of Incense is where the priest burned the incense to intercede for the sins of God’s people each morning and evening.
 (Exodus 30:1-10).
 This offering of incense will be a perpetual incense offering throughout your generations.
 The incense burnt on the Altar of Incense was described in Exodus 30:34-38 and was it was forbidden for anyone else to make anything like it in the congregation.
 This incense symbolized the prayers of the saints (Revelation 5:8) and it also symbolized the righteousness of Christ that came up with the prayers of the saints.
 (Revelation 8:4).